Company Logo - Home Link

 Charlie Parker Jazz Festival in Harlem

-The Festival takes place August 19th - 26th, 2023, in Marcus Garvey Park and Tompkins Square Park in the East Village.
+Dates for 2024 haven't been released yet, but it's usually in late August.
+Events have taken place in Harlem's Marcus Garvey Park and Tompkins Square Park in the East Village.

 For more details click here.